 “You have no head, Bachiru.”

-And then Safiyah laid eyes on her.
-And then her brother laid eyes on her.
+And then Safiyah and Bachiru laid their eyes on her.

 Atienna shut her book and awaited the full brunt of their words.
 The storm of breathless shouts.
 The demands.
 And come the words did.

-Atienna glanced in-between them and waited a beat.
-In the lull in conversation that hung there, she could hear their heavy panting amidst the lull in heated conversation.
+Atienna glanced between them and waited a beat.
+She could hear their heavy panting amidst the lull in heated conversation.

 Bachiru opened his mouth to retort, and Safiyah did as well.
 Their faces were creased with confusion.
 She could read their thoughts like the pages from her book—‘whose side was she on?’